quicwg/wg-materials/ietf102/minutes.md

 ## Ian on Stream0

-TLS records may span mult segments of TCP
+TLS records may span multiple segments of TCP

 In Quick draft-12 (prior to Stream0), a bit more complicated